-Separately, as Interim Vice President of Financial Planning of a publicly-traded $1 billion healthcare company, he led the overhaul of the FP&A function, including creating tools to track financial and operational metrics, designing sales and executive incentive compensation plans, and re-vamping all internal and external / board reporting.
+As Interim VP of Financial Planning of a publicly traded $1 billion healthcare company, he led the overhaul of the financial planning and analysis (FP&A) function, including creating tools to track financial and operational metrics, designing sales and executive incentive compensation plans, and revamping internal, external and board reporting.

-His government experience at A&M includes leading the team that built a state’s $14 billion Medicaid budget and executive reporting dashboards as well as serving as the Interim Deputy Budget Officer in one of the country’s largest school districts undergoing significant reform.
+His government experience at A&M includes leading the team that built a state’s $14 billion Medicaid budget and executive reporting dashboards as well as serving as the Interim Deputy Budget Officer in one of the country’s largest school districts.

-Prior to joining A&M, Mr. Shaffer served as Special Advisor to the CFO of the FBI, where he led many strategy and business process re-engineering projects on behalf of the CFO and other executives in the FBI Director’s Office.
-As a result of his significant contributions, he was nominated by the CFO for the Director’s Award for Special Achievement.
+Prior to joining A&M, he served as Special Advisor to the CFO of the FBI, where he led many strategy and business process re-engineering projects.
+In this role, he was nominated by the CFO for the Director’s Award for Special Achievement.

 Mr. Shaffer served as an adjunct finance lecturer at Georgetown University’s McDonough School of Business, as well as George Washington University’s MBA Program.
 He graduated magna cum laude from the University of Pennsylvania and earned an MBA from Harvard Business School.